-Need to import transactions, but the format is not supported?
-Convert CSV to IIF and import into QuickBooks (PC/Mac), (PC/Mac).
-Extract transaction data from CSV or Excel files from your bank.
+Finally, the solution to import your transactions in the IIF format.
+Convert CSV to IIF and import into QuickBooks (Win/Mac), (Win/Mac).
+Prepare transactions quickly in Excel and convert.
 Review transactions in a readable view before converting

 What can I do with CSV2IIF (CSV to IIF Converter)?